-When can you sue an employer in California?
+When can you hire a harassment attorney to sue an employer in California?
 What legal line does an employer have to cross?

 In most cases, you cannot sue an employer if you are injured at your workplace or in the “course and scope” of your employment, even if the employer was negligent and responsible for your injury.
 (Usually, your remedy in such a case is workers’ compensation benefits.)

 However, employers in California may be sued for discrimination, harassment, creating a hostile work environment, retaliation against whistleblowers, and the intentional infliction of emotional distress or “IIED.”